Nurse Informaticist

 • An unencumbered registered nurse license

-• Completion of a nursing program either at an associate’s or bachelor’s level
+• Completion of a nursing program at either an associate’s or a bachelor’s level

 • Prerequisite coursework